joshdavies14/vsc-fp-theme/README.md

 ## Install instructions

+### Option 1 (recommended): Install via Visual Studio Marketplace

+Head over to Visual Studio Code Markeptlace (or the Extenstions tab in Visual Studio Code), search for "Functional Programming" and install.

+### Option 2: Install from source

+While this method works, I recommend using Option 1 for ease of use!

 1. Clone this repository into `%USERPROFILE%\.vscode\extensions` on Windows or `~/.vscode/extensions` on MacOS or Linux.
 2. Reload your VS Code window (`Crtl+Shift+P` to open the Command Pallette, type in `Reload Window` then press Enter.)

+### Apply the theme

-3. Click on Settings in the bottom-right corner, then "Colour Theme".
+Click on Settings in the bottom-right corner, then "Colour Theme".
 You should see "Functional Programming" as an option under "Dark Themes", along with the other 2 options "Functional Programming (Lighter)" and "Functional Programming (Darker)".

-I'm currently (16/01) investigating uploading this to VSCode Marketplace, but we will see...

 ## Acknowledgements